muhd-umer/pyramidtabnet/detection/README.md

 - For evaluation purposes, we provide the `COCO JSON` annotations as well as the original images of the cTDaR test set, so you can run the [evaluation](https://github.com/muhd-umer/PyramidTabNet/edit/main/detection/README.md#evaluation) section rifght after downloading the weights.

 ## Run
-Following sections provide instructions to evaluate and/or train PyramidTabNet on your own data.
+Following sections provide instructions to evaluate and/or train PyramidTabNet on your own data.<br/>
+*Note: It is recommended to execute the scripts in this directory from the project root in order to utilize the relative paths to the test set.*
 ### Evaluation
 - Download link of fine-tuned weights are available in [this table](https://github.com/muhd-umer/PyramidTabNet#table-detection).
 - Execute `test.py` with the appropriate command line arguments.
 Example usage: